-- (c) Vacancy allowance: The Complainant noted that the assessed vacancy rate allowance had been constant since 2018.
-It argued that market conditions did not support this and provided a vacancy rate analysis, comprised of three retail properties in the Town of Okotoks, indicating an average vacancy of 5.62%. - (d) Operating cost allowance: The Complainant indicated that the assessed operating cost allowance had been constant since 2016.
-It argued that market factors did not support this and provided an operating cost allowance analysis, comprised of 48 locations in the Town of Okotoks, indicating an average operating cost of \$10.82/SF and median of \$11.20/SF. - (e) Non-recoverable allowance: The Complainant suggested that the assessed non recoverable allowance was a "historical value" and not representative of current market conditions.
+- [8] The Complainant advocated that the subject be assessed according to the requested IA valuation inputs for the following reasons: - (a) Restaurant rental rate: The Complainant referenced three restaurant space leases within the Town of Okotoks, including one from the subject property.
+The three leases, dated between April 2017 and January 2019, were analyzed to support a median rental rate of \$29.25/SF and an average rental rate of \$29.42/SF. - (b) Vacancy allowance: The Complainant noted that the assessed vacancy rate allowance had been constant since 2018.
+It argued that market conditions did not support this and provided a vacancy rate analysis, comprised of three retail properties in the Town of Okotoks, indicating an average vacancy of 5.62%. - (c) Operating cost allowance: The Complainant indicated that the assessed operating cost allowance had been constant since 2016.
+It argued that market factors did not support this and provided an operating cost allowance analysis, comprised of 48 locations in the Town of Okotoks, indicating an average operating cost of \$11.20/SF. - (d) Non-recoverable allowance: The Complainant suggested that the assessed non recoverable allowance was a "historical value" and not representative of current market conditions.
 It provided excerpts from valuation guides in support of its non-recoverable allowance analysis, comprised of three retail properties in the Town of Okotoks, indicating an average non-recoverable expense of 2.54%.
-The Complainant also provided a chart of assessed nonrecoverable allowances in other Alberta jurisdictions, supported by assessment records from the jurisdictions. - (f) Cap rate: The Complainant provided an analysis of three sales in support of its requested cap rate.
+The Complainant also provided a chart of assessed nonrecoverable allowances in other Alberta jurisdictions, supported by assessment records from the jurisdictions.

+- (e) Cap rate: The Complainant provided an analysis of three sales in support of its requested cap rate.
 The transactions occurred between September 2016 and March 2019 and the sold properties were all located in the Town of Okotoks.
-Details on the transactions, including third party reports were provided in support of the Complainant's analysis.
-The Complainant also argued that it was inequitable for the subject assessment to be based on cap rate of 6.00% while the assessments of two allegedly comparable properties were based on a cap rate of 7.00%. - (g) In summary, the Complainant's rebuttal discussed the reliability of opinions of value related to appraisals, the reported similarities of the purported comparable properties, the requested IA components, the additional sales referenced by the Respondent in speaking to the cap rate issue and provided past Board decisions and legal references.
+Details on the transactions, including third party reports were provided in support of the Complainant's analysis. - (f) In summary, the Complainant's rebuttal spoke to the Respondent's submission.
+Specifically, it addressed the timing of the additional sales referenced by the Respondent in speaking to the cap rate issue, the IA valuation components proposed by the Complainant and provided past Board decisions and legal references.